 Although it’s rare, you can be diagnosed with cancer while you’re pregnant.
 It’s also possible to get pregnant while you’re being treated for cancer.

-Pregnancy doesn’t cause cancer, and in most cases, being pregnant won’t make cancer grow faster in your body.
+In most cases, being pregnant won’t make cancer grow faster in your body.
 Sometimes, hormone changes can stimulate specific cancers, like melanoma, but this is uncommon.

 Cancer usually won’t affect your unborn baby, but certain therapies might pose risks.
 Work closely with your doctor to determine the best treatment options for your health and the health of your baby.